 However, do check under the ‘Network adapters’ section a little further down as Bluetooth can also be listed there too.
 Again, if you don't see anything, then your PC does not have it.

 If anything in this section says ‘Bluetooth’ then you’re in luck, and your machine has Bluetooth functionality here.

-If you don’t have the ability to use Bluetooth on your PC, then you can buy a Bluetooth USB Dongle that will plug into your PC and allow your PC to connect to Bluetooth devices.
+If you don’t have the ability to use Bluetooth on your PC, then you can buy a Bluetooth dongle that you simply plug into a free USB port.

 To connect to a Bluetooth device, open Settings (press Win+I) and click on Devices, then Add a Bluetooth or other device.
 Your PC will scan and find any available Bluetooth devices that are discoverable.
 You will need to check your device's manual to find out how to put it in pairing mode, which will make it discoverable.